Sonnalli Seygall

-Sonnalli A Sajnani (born 1 May 1989) is an Indian actress and beauty pageant titleholder who represented India at Miss International 2006 and placed Top 12.
+Sonnalli Sajnani (born 1 May 1989) is an Indian actress and beauty pageant titleholder who represented India at Miss International 2006 and placed Top 12.
 Her first film was 2011's Pyaar Ka Punchnama, directed by Luv Ranjan.
 She played Rhea opposite Raayo S Bakhirta playing Vikrant Chaudhary.
 Sonnalli was also seen in Pyaar Ka Punchnama 2 and Wedding Pullav, both releasing on the same day (16 October).
 She was recently seen in an advertisement with Salman Khan for Thums Up.

 She was a ramp model before she decided to try her luck at the Miss India Worldwide competition.
 She has featured in music videos for Prem, a Canadian singer (Times) and Dr. Zeus (Studio One).
 Having done anchoring at live events for Reebok, Castrol, Indiatimes, Filmfare, Times of India and Dadagiri (reality show), she has also performed at the Indian Embassy in Russia.

 Sonnalli also played lead role in Jai Mummy Di, a romantic comedy starring Sunny Singh, Supriya Pathak and Poonam Dillon, directed by Navjot Gulati.
 The film was released on 17 January 2020.

 Personal life

-In June 2023, She married restaurateur Ashesh L Sajnani.
+In June 2023, she married restaurateur Ashesh L Sajnani.